Code of Conduct

-Online Behavior During the ESPID 2020 Virtual Meeting
+Online Behaviour During the ESPID 2021 Virtual Meeting

 Meeting delegates will be provided with personalised credentials allowing them access to the Virtual Meeting.
 These credentials are personal and non-transferable.
-Non-registered individuals and minors will not be able to access the Virtual Meeting, unless upon prior agreement with the Virtual Meeting organisers.
+Non-registered individuals, patient parent/relatives, other members of the public and minors will not be able to access the Virtual Meeting, unless upon prior agreement with the Virtual Meeting organisers.

 Throughout the Virtual Meeting, all meeting delegates are expected to interact with fellow attendees in the same way as at a physical ESPID Meeting.
 As such:

 - All communication, verbal or electronic, must be carried out in a respectful and polite manner.
 Inappropriate messaging or contact will not be tolerated.